sastrysagi/LinuxTraining/LinuxAssignments.md

        This is similar to changing the runlevel in a traditional init system.
 The isolate command will immediately stop processes that are not enabled in the new unit, possibly including the graphical environment or terminal you are currently using

+---

+## Assignment 5 - Change UMASK value in Linux (Ubuntu 21.04)
+By using `umask` command we can find out the value of the masking for the user using `umask 0003` we can set the value of umask.

+---

+## Assignment 6 - find the permission set to the downloaded files
+For me the files are stored with the permission set by umask value.

+---

+## Assignment 7 - Find the path of the temporary files of the browser
+In my Ubuntu 21.04 `~/.mozilla/firefox/*.default/Cache` is the location i observe the browser cache and the permission is 700 i.e.

+`-rwx------`